Dr Lucy White

 She is also the co-founder of the West Arnhem and Daly Dog Health Programme, which has been providing health care to dogs in remote communities in the Top End for the last 12 years.

-Locally she is lead vet for Pets in the Park Frankston – a monthly pop up clinic providing veterinary care to the pets of those who are homeless or at severe risk of homelessness.
+Locally she is lead vet for Pets in the Park Frankston – a monthly pop up clinic providing veterinary care to the pets of those who are ex;periencing homelessness.

 Dr Will Gartrell

-Will’s professional interests include internal medicine and diagnostic imaging.
-After a year of post graduate study in 2010, Will heads up our imaging department, in particular ultrasonography.
+Will enjoys being a true family vet GP and spends most of his time in first-opinion consultations.
+Will’s particular interests are the human-animal bond and diagnostic imaging.
+After a year of post-graduate study in 2010, Will heads up our imaging department, in particular ultrasonography.

-In 2015 Will became a co-director of Frankston Heights Veterinary Centre.
+In 2014 Will became a co-owner of Frankston Heights Veterinary Centre.

 Dr Isabella Gartrell